Argos Logo

 1973 – 1999

-The debut logo is based on the name of the trade network.
-The word “Argos” is in a non-standard font with a connecting line in the lower area.
+The debut logo is based on the trade network’s name.
+The word “Argos” is in a non-standard font with a connecting line at the bottom.
 It goes through “g” and links the first “A” to the final “s.”
 All characters are serifs, surrounded by a double border – white and black stripes.

 1999 – 2010

 In the version approved in 1999, the designers divided the bottom line into two unequal parts.
 The long segment is the leg “A”; the short is the letter “s” without rounding.
-They also shortened the “g,” removed the outline, removed the serifs, and made the lettering clean and smooth.
+They also shortened the “g,” removed the outline and serifs, and made the lettering clean and smooth.
 Only the red color remained from the previous design.

 2010 – today

 The current emblem is simplified.
 Everything is laconic in it – both graphics and text.
-From the connecting line’s image in the form of an inverted arch, an arc in the form of a smile remained, and from the wide signs – narrow symbols.
-The consulting design agency Brand Union (the author of the modern logo) implemented an inversion: it changed the letters’ colors and background.
+From the connecting line’s image in the form of an inverted arch, an arc in the form of a smile remained, and from the wide signs, narrow symbols.
+The consulting design agency Brand Union (the author of the modern logo) implemented an inversion: it changed the colors of the letters and the background.
 Therefore, now the white text is positioned on the red rectangle.

 Since 2010, the brand has been undergoing rebranding.
-In January, she received a different logo and a relaunched major online store.
-The rest of the alterations will take several more years and will cost, according to preliminary estimates, 70 million pounds sterling.
-However, it should be noted that the updated emblem is not like the previous ones: it is much simpler and less unique.
+In January, she received a new logo and a relaunch of a major online store.
+The remaining alterations will take several more years and, according to preliminary estimates, will cost 70 million pounds sterling.
+However, the updated emblem differs from the previous ones: it is much simpler and less distinctive.

 Font and Colors

-Although there is a font of the same name, Argos, it has nothing to do with its typeface for the trademark logo.
-In the first two versions – an individual inscription, in the current one – a modification of the Magnum Sans Pro Bold Italic sans serif.
+Although there is a font named Argos, it has nothing to do with the trademark logo’s typeface.
+In the first two versions, an individual inscription, in the current one, a modification of the Magnum Sans Pro Bold Italic sans serif.

-The palette did not change (except for shades) and always consisted of a combination of red and white.
+The palette did not change (except for shades) and always consisted of red and white.
 At first, the letters were colored, and the font was light, but now it’s the opposite.